 Preheat oven to 350 °F. Spray a standard loaf pan with baking spray, and line with parchment paper leaving a 2-inch overhang on the long sides.

 Prepare the streusel: Whisk the flour, both sugars, cinnamon, and salt in a small bowl.
 Cut in the cold butter using a fork or your hands until the mixture resembles pea-sized crumbs.
 Place the streusel in the refrigerator while you make the batter.
 It's important to keep the streusel chilled - that keeps it from melting into the batter when the cake is baking.

-Prepare the cake: In a large mixing bowl, whisk together flour, sugar, brown sugar, baking soda, salt, and spices.
+Prepare the batter: In a large mixing bowl, whisk together flour, sugar, brown sugar, baking soda, salt, and spices.
 If necessary, mash any large lumps of brown sugar.

-In a medium sized mixing bowl, combine the sourdough starter, egg, sour cream, oil, and vanilla.
-Mix together until everything is fully combined.
+Add the sourdough starter, egg, sour cream, canola oil, and vanilla to the flour mixture.
+Stir together until everything is just combined.

 Pour the batter into prepared loaf pan.
-Top evenly with the streusel, pressing it down gently into the top of the bread so it sticks.
+Top the batter evenly with the streusel, pressing it down gently into the top of the bread so it sticks.

-Bake for 45 to 55 minutes, or until a toothpick inserted in the center comes out clean.
+Bake for 45 to 55 minutes, or until a cake tester inserted in the center comes out clean.

 Cool the bread in the pan on a wire rack for about 15 minutes, then remove it from the pan using the parchment paper as a sling and allow it to cool completely.
 Serve & enjoy!

 Storage instructions: Sourdough Spice Cake should stay fresh at room temperature for up to 3 days or in the refrigerator for up to a week.
 For longer storage, you can freeze it for up to 3 months.
 Allow it to thaw overnight in the refrigerator and bring to room temperature before serving.
 This cake also makes a great gift and ships well!